 Shipping and Receiving in Mexico

-As one might expect, traveling in and through Mexico has its own inherent challenges, many that are manageable.
+As one might expect, traveling in and through Mexico has its own inherent challenges, many which are manageable.
 What we will stress here is security when shipping and receiving.

 When using the mail system in Mexico, do refrain from sending items that have value.
 If you need to do ship valuables in Mexico, use secure locations to accept delivery such as customer service centers.
 While it is available, it is not recommended to send funds via the postal service in Mexico.